cs1302uga/cs1302-minesweeper-alpha/README.md

 This game can also be setup using seed files.
 Seed files have the following
 format:

- * The first line contains two integers (separated by white-space) indicating the number of <code>rows</code> and <code>cols</code>, respectively, for the size of the mine board.
+ * The two tokens are two integers (separated by white-space) indicating the number of <code>rows</code> and <code>cols</code>, respectively, for the size of the mine board.

- * The second line contains an integer indicating the number of mines to be placed on the mine board.
+ * The third token is an integer indicating the number of mines to be placed on the mine board.

- * Subsequent lines contain pairs of integers (separated by white space) indicating the location of each mine.
+ * Subsequent pairs of tokens are integers (separated by white space) indicating the location of each mine.

-If the number on line 2 is 5 then there should be 7 lines total in the file.
-That is, one line for the board size, one line for the number of mines, and 5 lines indicating mine positions.
-If there are more lines in the file than what is expected, then those lines are to be ignored.

-If a seed file is not formatted correctly, then then the program should exit and the following message should be displayed:
+**If a seed file is not formatted correctly, then then the program should exit with exit status `1` and the following message should be displayed:**

 ```
 Cannot create game with FILENAME, because it is not formatted correctly.
 ```

 Note that the second line is empty.
-Also, be sure to replace FILENAME with the actual name of the file.
+Also, be sure to replace `FILENAME` with the actual name of the file.

 A seed file is also considered to be malformed if the grid size is not an